The “Political” Grief of Living in 2025 As a Person Who Cares About Others

 It’s the weariness of battling against a seemingly endless barrage of bigotry, and the terrifying fear that the world we hoped for is slipping through our fingers.

-This grief manifests in countless ways for those who care:
+This grief manifests in countless ways for those of us who care.

 Moral Injury for Helpers

-Moral injury in caretakers and helpers (such as therapists, healthcare workers, social workers, and activists) occurs when we experience, witness, or fail to prevent acts that transgress our deeply held moral beliefs and expectations.
+Moral injury in caretakers and helpers (such as therapists, healthcare workers, social workers, and activists) occurs when we experience, witness, or fail to prevent acts that dig into our deeply held moral beliefs and expectations.

 This can happen in various ways, such as: